Gluten free sourdough skillet one pot healthy meal with starter discard

 Gluten Free Sourdough Bread Topping

-- 1 1/2 cups gluten free sourdough starter see notes about discard or fed starter.
+• 1 1/2 cups gluten free sourdough starter can be recently fed or discard

 Instructions